ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 [https://github.com/ESMValGroup/ESMValTool](https://github.com/ESMValGroup/ESMValTool).
 To obtain the code, there are two options:

-1. download the code from the repository.
+1. Download the code from the repository.
 A ZIP file called ``ESMValTool-master.zip`` is downloaded.
-To continue the installation, unzip the file, move to the ``ESMValTool-master`` directory and then follow the sequence of steps starting from **2 ESMValTool dependencies**.
+To continue the installation, unzip the file, move to the ``ESMValTool-master`` directory and then follow the sequence of steps starting from the section on **ESMValTool dependencies**.below.
-2. clone the repository if you want to contribute to the ESMValTool development:
+2. Clone the repository if you want to contribute to the ESMValTool development:

 ~~~bash
 git clone https://github.com/ESMValGroup/ESMValTool.git